 Whether you’re planning outdoor hardscaping projects (such as a pool surround or patio), paving a new driveway or building a retaining wall, one of the first questions to ask, once you’ve settled on a style, is what material to use.
 A well thought out project should help prevent erosion, encourage drainage and protect your property, which means the choice of material is crucial.

-For pavers, slabs and walls, the choice often comes down to natural stone or precast concrete.
+For pavers, slabs and walls, the choice often comes down to natural stone or concrete patio pavers.

 Stone is one of the original building materials.
 From ancient pyramids to the Colosseum in Rome, stone definitely has an undeniable track record when it comes to durability and longevity.
 But today’s precast concrete products use advanced manufacturing and quality control techniques that make them equal to stone in terms of durability and longevity, while also offering some added benefits.